BattletechModders/StrategicOperations/README.md

 `strafeSensorFactor` - float, multiplier of strafing units base sensor range for revealing sensor blips of hostiles as it flies over them.

-`strafeVelocityDefault` - float, default velocity of strafing unit <i>while strafing</i>.
-The faster the unit moves, the fewer targets it will be able to hit during a strafe.
-If MaxSpeed is > 0 in the strafing unit, then that speed will override this value.
+`strafeVelocityDefault` - float, default velocity of strafing unit <i>while strafing</i>. <s>The faster the unit moves, the fewer targets it will be able to hit during a strafe.</s> If MaxSpeed is > 0 in the strafing unit, then that speed will override this value.

 `strafeAltitudeMin` and `strafeAltitudeMax` - float.
 The altitide of the strafing unit is the maximum weapon range of the strafing unit divided by 4, but is clamped between these two values.